jmblankley/LibraryDatabase/README.md

 ## Project Description

-This project aims to enhance understanding of the requirements for a comprehensive database system.
+This project aims to enhance understanding of the requirements for a comprehensive database system (file based).
 It is a file-based database system designed to manage information about available books, libraries, and the holdings of books within those libraries.
 Note: The provided files are intentionally empty to allow usage with your own data.

+This project is fully built in C++ without the use of any relational database for practice purposes.
+Please do not use this as a functional application as there are many issues with file based database systems.

 ## Technologies Used